 The Solana Blockchain is a fast, cheap, open-source technology that allows developers to build their blockchain technologies.
 Many of the apps that have been built so far are related to DeFi (Decentralized Finance), but others are NFTs, WB3s, and more.

-So far, Ethereum is still the leading blockchain in regards to the number of digital apps and smart contracts that have already been built.
+So far, Ethereum is still the leading blockchain in regard to the number of digital apps and smart contracts that have already been built.
 But Solana's speed and low transaction cost is attracting many developers.
 Solana says that its blockchain already has more than 400 blockchain projects and that it's the "fastest-growing ecosytem in crypto."

 The Solana Token, SOL, is the “value” or the token that keeps the Solana Blockchain running.
 Since validators must offer up SOL as a proof-of-stake, the SOL token is a critical component to keeping the blockchain going.